swcarpentry/shell-novice/guide.md

     Have them create the example directory for the shell exercises there so that they can find it easily and watch it evolve.

+*  Stay within POSIX-compliant commands, as all the teaching materials do.
+   Your particular shell may have extensions beyond POSIX that are not available on other machines, especially the default OSX bash and Windows bash emulators.
+   For example, POSIX `ls` does not have an `--ignore=` or `-I` option, and POSIX `head` takes `-n 10` or `-10`, but not the long form of `--lines=10`.

 #### Windows